JetBrains/lincheck/README.md

 You may also be interested in the following public talks:

 * "Lincheck: Testing concurrency on the JVM" workshop by Maria Sokolova: [Part 1](https://www.youtube.com/watch?v=YNtUK9GK4pA), [Part 2](https://www.youtube.com/watch?v=EW7mkAOErWw).
 Hydra 2021
+* "How we test concurrent algorithms in Kotlin Coroutines" by Nikita Koval: [Video](https://youtu.be/jZqkWfa11Js)

 ## Using in Your Project